My name is Zach.

 I got to work figuring out how to combine all the features everyone wanted into one machine.
 My hope was if I created an ebike that was a legitimate 'upgrade' - super easy, useful, fun and safe - people might routinely choose it over a car or SUV.

 We worked out a unique powertrain design that has high torque to safely and quickly join traffic, haul passengers up hills, and get moving from a stop with a light touch on the pedal.
-At the same time, our unique design has enough speed to really cover ground and take full advantage of generous US ebike laws. (where permitted)
+At the same time, our design has enough speed to really cover ground and take full advantage of generous US ebike laws. (where permitted)

 I started working on the integrated pannier concept, where the bags are no longer an 'add on', but rather fully integrated into the frame, so you can lock stuff in the bike - like the trunk on a car.
 My vision was clear, but my styling, drawing and rendering skills were (clearly) lacking, so I hired a young industrial designer fresh out of RISD to help me make it pretty and figure out the scale and ergonomics.

-This is harder than it sounds - it had to be big enough to carry a couple of adults, but not so big that it couldn't fit in an elevator or standard bike rack.
+This is harder than it sounds - it had to be big enough to carry a two adults, but not so big that it couldn't fit in an elevator or standard bike rack.
 It had to fit a wide range of rider sizes, and it had to be visually balanced, appealing, and distinctive.

 I knew the integrated panniers would be key to the success of the bike, since we all have stuff.
 No one had ever built anything like what I wanted, but I was sure it could be done.